-Tatra had been permitted to continue building the Tatra T87 limousine, largely due its popularity with the German elite.
+Tatra's standard civilian car, the Tatra T57 did see some service in 'Kubelwagen' format, but production was slow and only 5,415 of the type were built between 1941 and 1945. https://tatrat600.blogspot.com/2022/09/1941-tatra-t57k-kubelwagen.html Tatra had been permitted to continue manufacturing the Tatra T87 limousine, largely due its popularity with the German elite.
 This was an extraordinary privilege shared only with Mercedes-Benz.
 All other automobile manufacturers in Greater Germany and the occupied territories had been forced to shut down civilian production and divert to war production.
-To safeguard civilian production, Tatra needed to secure a military contract for the T87.
+Tatra realized that in order to safeguard their civilian production privileges, Tatra needed to secure a military contract for the T87.

 Adjustments were also required to the air scoops above the engine bay.